shawnmcmahon/race-average-problem/README.md

 9. Type checking provided by Typescript.
 10. Functional components and React hooks used to ensure speed and reduced loading times.

+### Testing

+#### Cypress End-2-End Testing Setup

+1. Follow local setup instructions from above

+2. Navigate to the root directory of this project on your local machine

+3. In the command line, type ``npx cypress open``

+4. A Cypress window will open displaying the four test files.
+Click a test file to run the tests.

+#### Jest Unit Testting Setup

+1. Follow local setup instructions from above

+2. Navigate to the root directory of this project on your local machine

+3. To test the calculateTime function, in the command line, type ``calculateTime.test.tsx``

+4. To test the calculateAverage function, in the command line, type ``calculateAverage.test.tsx``

+5. Passed test will be shown with green check marks in the command line.

 ### Future Features

 1. Implement a stronger error handling to the input with RegEx to confirm format is typed exactly as intended.